LKField/mdef/docs/term1/ownIdeas.md

 ## Prosthetic 'to become the best version of yourself'

 I started by trying to figure out what "the best version of myself" would even mean.
-I set a timer for 10 minutes, put headphone on with some Scottish folk music and just wrote everthing that came to mind.
+I set a timer for 10 minutes, put headphone on with some Scottish folk music and just wrote everything that came to mind.

 ![Brainstorm](../images/term1/lwyoi/IMG_4296.jpg){ align=left }